MEskerod/project_PopGen/command_terminal.md

 ClUES can infer selection from trees build by Relate The programs that is neeed to run CLUES is copied from the GitHub repository

+The recommendation in the CLUES paper is to use it on 10<sup>2</sup>-10<sup>3</sup> bp regions.
+Regions that might have some selection according to other results is chosen.

 ### YRI
 Use relate to sample branch lengths
 ```